faddat/security/SECURITY.md

 1. Once a security report is received, the Cosmos team works to verify the issue and confirm its severity level.
 2. A Security Incident team is formed that collaborates with other core Cosmos teams as necessary to determine the vulnerability’s potential impact on users, zones, and the Cosmos Hub.
 3. Patches are prepared for eligible releases of the software in private repositories.
 See “Supported Releases” in the SECURITY.md file of each relevant repository for more information on which releases are considered eligible.
-4. If it is determined that a CVE-ID is required, we request a CVE through Github.
+4. Depending on the severity of the vulnerability, we request a CVE through Github for publication and tracking.
-5. We provide the community with a 24 hour notice that a security release is impending, giving partners time to prepare their systems for the update.
+5. We provide the community with a notice that, based on the severity of the vulnerability, a security release is impending, giving partners time to prepare their systems for the update.
 Notifications can include Discord, Telegram, Twitter, forum posts, and emails, including emails sent to the [Cosmos Security Mailing List](TODO).
 6. 24 hours following this notification, the fixes are applied publicly and new releases are issued.
 7. Once new security releases are available, we notify the community, through the same channels as above. <!-- We also publish a Security Advisory on Github and publish the CVE, as long as neither the Security Advisory nor the CVE include any information on how to exploit these vulnerabilities beyond what information is already available in the patch itself. -->
 8. Once the community is notified, we will pay out any relevant bug bounties to submitters.